Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: An Improvement for -MCVRP with Fixed Capacity

+Although the solution in Lemma~\ref{delta+tree} was considered as the optimal solution in \cite{zhaocvrp}, the analysis can be easily extended to any solution since it does not use the property of the optimality of the solution.
+Note that $x_i$ in Lemma~\ref{delta+tree} measures some properties of the solution.

-By Assumption~\ref{observe1}, we can also think that the optimal solution of unit-demand $k$-CVRP in graph $H$ consists of a set of cycles intersecting only at the depot $o$.
-Zhao and Xiao~\cite{zhaocvrp} proved the following lemma.
+After Assumption~\ref{observe1}, the optimal solution of unit-demand $k$-CVRP in $H$ consists of a set of cycles intersecting only at the depot $o$.
+The cycles may not all be $(k+1)$-cycles.
+Recall the following result.

-\begin{lemma}[\cite{zhaocvrp}] Adding $k^2n+k-(n\bmod k)$ unit-demand customers on the depot $o$, for unit-demand $k$-CVRP, there exists an optimal solution consisting of a set of $(k+1)$-cycles, which intersect only at the depot. \end{lemma}
+\begin{lemma}[\cite{zhaocvrp}] For unit-demand $k$-CVRP in $H$, if there is a solution $\I$ consisting of a set of cycles that intersect only at the depot $o$, after adding $k^2n+k-(n\bmod k)$ unit-demand customers on the depot, there exists a corresponding solution $\I'$ with the same cost consisting of a set of $(k+1)$-cycles only, and the cycles intersect only at $o$. \end{lemma} \begin{proof} We include the proof for the sake of completeness.